 26. Be impressed by the Royal Pavilion – for royal grandeur

-If you’re looking to step back in time, check out the Royal Pavilion in Brighton.
+Visiting Brighton is definitely a must if you’re looking to step back in time.
+Check out the Royal Pavilion in Brighton!
 This seaside holiday palace for George IV fuses both English and Indian architecture, and it sure is a sight for sore eyes!

 Address: 4/5 Pavilion Buildings, Brighton BN1 1EE